HariKrishnan12311/M3_Viper-Control-System/0_Abstract/README.md

 A Wiper Speed Control System Controls the operational speed of the wiper in accordance with the rain condition.
 This Wiper Speed Control System is used in all types of vehicles the main purpose is to clean the rain air drops present in front screen of the vehicles.
-It is very difficult to drive the vehicles in rain condition so in this case we will use wipers to clean the front screen of vehicles which is mirror so that we can drive the vehicles even in rain also
+It is very difficult to drive the vehicles in rain condition so in this case we will use wipers to clean the front screen of vehicles which is mirror so that we can drive the vehicles even in rain also.Ignition Key Position at ACC: The Red LED is ON, if the user button is pressed and held for 2 secs
+Wiper ON: Wiper is OFF: On press of the user input, Blue, Green and Orange LEDs come ON one at a time with the set frequency, The frequency changes on every alternate key press, 3 frequency levels with 1, 4 and 8 Hz
+Wiper OFF: Wiper is ON: The LED glow pattern stops on the 4th press; the wiper action starts next press onwards as mentioned in step 2
+Ignition Key Position at Lock: The Red LED is OFF, if the user button is pressed and held for 2 secs

 # Features :-
 1.It shall lock the car when button is pressed ONCE.